simonw/csvs-to-sqlite/README.md

     Options:
-      -s, --separator TEXT       Field separator in input .csv -q, --quoting INTEGER      Control field quoting behavior per csv.QUOTE_* constants.
+      -s, --separator TEXT       Field separator in input .csv -t, --table-name TEXT      Name of the table to create -a, --append-tables        Append to existing tables
+      -q, --quoting INTEGER      Control field quoting behavior per csv.QUOTE_* constants.
 Use one of QUOTE_MINIMAL (0),
                                  QUOTE_ALL (1), QUOTE_NONNUMERIC (2) or QUOTE_NONE